Ternary Weight Networks

-We address the limited storage and limited computational resources issues by introducing ternary weight networks (TWNs), which constrain the weights to be ternary-valued: +1, 0 and -1.
+We address the limited storage and computational resources issues by introducing ternary weight networks (TWNs), which constrain the weights to be ternary-valued: +1, 0 and -1.
 TWNs seek to make a balance between the full precision weight networks (FPWNs) counterparts and the binary precision weight networks (BPWNs) counterparts.
 The detailed features are listed as follows.

-\textbf{Expressive ability}~~~~In most recent network architectures such as VGG \citep{simonyan2014very}, GoogLeNet \citep{szegedy2015going} and residual networks \citep{he2015deep}, a most commonly used convolutional filter is of size 3$\times$3.
-With binary precision, there is only $2^{3\times3}=512$ templates.
-However, a ternary filter with the same size owns $3^{3\times3}=19683$ templates, which gains 38x more stronger expressive abilities than the binary counterpart.
+\textbf{Expressive ability} In most recent network architectures such as VGG~\cite{Simonyan2014}, GoogLeNet~\cite{Szegedy2015} and ResNet~\cite{He2015}, a most commonly used convolutional filter is of size 3$\times$3.
+With binary precision, there is only $2^{3\times 3}$ = 512 templates.
+However, a ternary filter with the same size owns $3^{3\times 3}$ = 19683 templates, which gains 38$\times$ more stronger expressive abilities than the binary counterpart.

-\textbf{Model compression}~~~~In TWNs, 2-bit storage requirement is needed for a unit of weight.
-Thus, TWNs achieve up to 16$\times$ or 32$\times$ model compression rate compared with the float (32-bit) or double (64-bit) precision counterparts.
-Take VGG-19 \citep{simonyan2014very} as an example, float version of the model needs $\sim$500M storage requirement, which can be reduced to $\sim$32M with ternary precision.
+\textbf{Model compression} In TWNs, 2-bit storage requirement is needed for a unit of weight.
+Thus, TWNs achieve up to 16$\times$ model compression rate compared with the float32 precision counterparts.
+Take VGG-19~\cite{Simonyan2014} as an example, float version of the model needs $\sim$500M storage requirement, which can be reduced to $\sim$32M with ternary precision.
 Thus, although the compression rate of TWNs is 2$\times$ less than that of BPWNs, it is fair enough for compressing most of the existing state-of-the-art DNN models.

-\textbf{Computational requirement}~~~~Compared with the BPWNs, TWNs own an extra 0 state.
-However, the 0 terms need not be accumulated for any multiple operations.
+\textbf{Computational requirement} Compared with the BPWNs, TWNs own an extra zero state.
+However, the zero terms need not be accumulated for any multiple operations.
 Thus, the multiply-accumulate operations in TWNs keep unchanged compared with binary precision counterparts.
 As a result, it is also hardware-friendly for training large-scale networks with specialized DL hardware.